 I don’t know for certain why the hole is named Audacity, but I can guess it is because some people have the audacity to believe that they can cut off the corner.
 From the tee box it looks like you can, but trust me, you can’t.
 The shortest line requires a 240 to 250 yard carry.
 I tried twice and failed.
 I put two balls into the ravine and wrote an 8 on my scorecard and called it a day.

 The only sensible shot is to hit the ball toward the trees on the left.
 This is exactly what Turbo and Jimmy did.
 A 250 yard drive on that line leaves you with a 230 yard carry across the ravine and over the bunker to reach the green.
 Again, the smart shot is not along that line, it is a shot of at least 180 yards along the tree line on the left.
 That leaves a 100 yard shot into the green.

 That is what my strategy would be should I play the course again.

 The 3500 yards of terror on the front nine ends with Richard.
-A 410 yard par four up an elevated narrow chute that some would call a fairway.
+A 410 yard par four up an elevated narrow chute that some would call a fairway, I call ita hiking trail.
 I made a double bogey on the hole to finish the first nine holes with a 55.

-Having seen my front nine score, it certainly isn’t lost on you that I had 10 percent fewer strokes on the back nine.
+Having seen my front nine score, I’m certain it isn’t lost on you that I had 10 percent fewer strokes on the back nine.

 I advanced the ball to the first cut of rough to the right of the fairway about 50 yards from a flag positioned in the middle of the green.